 Some of the best features HMA has to offer are its unlimited bandwidth and no data caps, which allowed me to torrent large files quickly and easily without slowing the connection.
 The specialized P2P servers provided me with slightly faster speeds when using uTorrent, and I can fully recommend using them.

-If you’re concerned about torrenting on HMA’s servers, rest assured you won’t get in trouble with the VPN.
+If you’re concerned about torrenting on HMA’s servers, rest assured you won’t get in trouble with the VPN — as long as you don’t download copyrighted files.
 When I asked support, an agent confirmed it was permitted and even gave me a list of the specialized P2P servers.

-HMA’s macOS and iOS apps use the IPsec/L2TP protocol by default, which is often blocked by websites and services.
+HMA connects through the OpenVPN UDP/TCP, IPsec/L2TP, and PPTP protocols, depending on the device you’re using.
+I was disappointed to find the mobile app using a more outdated protocol.
+On its Windows and Android apps, HMA connects through the OpenVPN protocol by default.
+In contrast, HMA’s macOS and iOS apps use the older IPsec/L2TP protocol, which is often blocked by websites and services.
 Speeds also aren’t as fast when compared to those you’d get with OpenVPN.
 However, HMA provides you with a setup guide for installing OpenVPN on macOS using TunnelBlick and TunTap drivers.
 The installation is fairly simple and comes with troubleshooting steps if you run into errors.

-The “Kill Switch” function blocked my internet connection each time I changed the server location, preventing DNS leaks in the brief period while I was disconnected from the VPN.
-This kill switch is also available on the HMA Android application.
+On my Windows and Android devices, the kill switch function blocked my internet connection each time I changed the server location or turned off the VPN.
+This process prevented DNS leaks in the brief period while I was disconnected from the VPN.

 IP shuffle allows you to refresh your IP address and is an excellent addition to the VPN.
 You can manually press the “Refresh” button on the main screen or set a custom frequency for the IP address to change.
 This makes it even harder for your online activities to be tracked and ensures your privacy remains intact.

-Sadly, iOS doesn’t have any of these features except Lightning Connect.
-If you’re after a VPN that offers more features on iOS, you can get ExpressVPN’s advanced security options on multiple devices.
+Sadly, HMA’s iOS doesn’t have any of these security features, except Lightning Connect.
+If you’re after a VPN that offers more features on iOS, you can get CyberGhost’s advanced security options on multiple devices.

 Although HMA is owned by Avast in the Czech Republic, its headquarters are in the UK and under the Five Eyes intelligence-sharing alliance’s jurisdiction.
 This means if your user data is collected, it can be shared with other countries that belong to the alliance, including the US, Canada, Australia, and New Zealand.
 I found this alarming, especially since HMA’s history shows several instances of cooperation with government authorities.